joystiller/vast-ai-guide/README.md

 ```
 All the logs from the training are going out to a document called "nohup.out".
 But how can we see that document while the nohup training is running?
 We need another window!
 Follow [these steps](https://vast.ai/faq#what-is-this-tmux-thing-how-do-i-create-multiple-bash-terminals-on-my-ssh-instance).
 Simply press ctrl + b, release and click c (c as in create).
 To toggle between the original and the newly created window, press ctrl + b followed by n (n as in next I guess).
 Create as many windows as you like!
 (Spoiler alert, we will create one to run a Tensorboard monitor later!)

 In the newly created window, navigate to where you were when you started training using the cd command.
-Google cd command if you are not familiar with it.
+More on cd-commands a little further down this readme.
 In this folder you will find file called "nohup.out".
 Open it, and view realtime incoming data by typing:
 ```
 tail -f nohup.out
 ```